Removing the Parchment and Mucilage

 Selective Picking for Wet Method Processing

-Wet processing is typically used on coffee beans that are selectively picked (only the ripest coffee cherry are picked), and not on coffee beans which have been strip-picked (all of the coffee cherry are picked off a branch at the same time).
+Wet processing is typically used on green coffee that are selectively picked (only the ripest coffee cherry are picked), and not on coffee beans which have been strip-picked (all of the coffee cherry are picked off a branch at the same time).

 Wet method processing is also known as the washed method, and is commonly used for top premium gourmet coffees.